Convert Feet per second squared to Meters per second squared

 How do I convert Feet per second squared to Meters per second squared?

-An imperial unit of acceleration, equal to a velocity change of one foot per second, each second (about 0.
+An imperial unit of acceleration equal to ≈ 0.
 To convert Feet per second squared to Meters per second squared, multiply by 0.3048.
 For example, 25 ft/s² equals 7.62 m/s².

 How many Meters per second squared are in 1 Foot per second squared?